Reinforz/Nishan/readme.md

 This monorepo contains/will contain the following packages:-

-1. @nishans/core (Published): Core package for nishan with crud api
+1. [@nishans/core](https://github.com/Devorein/Nishan/tree/master/packages/core) (Published): Core package for nishan with crud api
-2. @nishans/types (Published): Typescript typings for Notion only
+2. [@nishans/types](https://github.com/Devorein/Nishan/tree/master/packages/types) (Published): Typescript typings for Notion only
-3. @nishans/utils (Published): Utility package to make working with notion easier
+3. [@nishans/utils](https://github.com/Devorein/Nishan/tree/master/packages/utils) (Published): Utility package to make working with notion easier
-4. @nishans/store (WIP): A package to easily backup or download notion data locally or in a remote dbaas
+4. [@nishans/store](https://github.com/Devorein/Nishan/tree/master/packages/store) (WIP): A package to easily backup or download notion data locally or in a remote dbaas
-5. @nishans/graphql (WIP): A graphql server and client UI to make working with nishan a breeze
+5. [@nishans/graphql](https://github.com/Devorein/Nishan/tree/master/packages/graphql) (WIP): A graphql server and client UI to make working with nishan a breeze
-6. @nishans/cli (WIP): A package to interact with the nishan api from the terminal
+6. [@nishans/cli](https://github.com/Devorein/Nishan/tree/master/packages/cli) (WIP): A package to interact with the nishan api from the terminal
-7. @nishans/typegen (WIP): A package to automatically generate typescript definitions from a remote notion collection schema
+7. [@nishans/typegen](https://github.com/Devorein/Nishan/tree/master/packages/typegen) (WIP): A package to automatically generate typescript definitions from a remote notion collection schema
-8. @nishans/orm (WIP): A package to use notion as a database by providing an easy to use orm api
+8. [@nishans/orm](https://github.com/Devorein/Nishan/tree/master/packages/orm) (WIP): A package to use notion as a database by providing an easy to use orm api

 ***NOTE:***: The name of the package was originally named nishan, but unfortunately that name was already taken in npm.
-I'll use the term nishan everywhere except in case of the package names, where its `nishans`.
+I'll use the term nishan everywhere except in case of the package names, where its nishans.

 Please visit [Nishan doc](https://nishan-docs.netlify.app/) to learn more.